-In 2010, a new ROH model came into existence modifying some of the criteria and benefits.
-An existing ROH can elect to keep the old regime or move to the new model and a new ROH can choose either.
+In 2010, the second ROH regime came into existence modifying some of the criteria and benefits.
+An ROH in existence at that time was able to elect to keep the first regime or move to the second regime while a new ROH could choose either.
+However, registration under the second ROH model must be made no later than 14 November 2015, while registration under the first regime have no time limit.